antoinecarme/pyaf/README.md

 An [introductory notebook](https://github.com/antoinecarme/pyaf/blob/master/docs/PyAF_Introduction.ipynb) to the time series forecasting with PyAF is available here.
 It contains some real-world examples and use cases.

+A specific notebook describing the use of exogenous data is [available here](https://github.com/antoinecarme/pyaf/blob/master/docs/PyAF_Exogenous.ipynb)

 The code is not yet fully documented.
 This is a top priority.

 Communication